simp/simp-doc/docs/security_conop/Appendix_SCTM.rst

    * - MA-4(1)
      - Non-Local Maintenance (Control Enhancement)
      - Maintenance
      - Remote maintenance can be performed on SIMP using SSH or direct console access.
 SSH sessions are tracked and logged using the security features built into SIMP.
 Console access requires someone to have access to the physical (or virtual) console along with the root password.
-Audting of those actions also occurs in accordance with the configured audit policy.
+Auditing of those actions also occurs in accordance with the configured audit policy.
 It's up to the implementation to decide how to distribute authentication information for remote maintenance
    * - MA-4(2)
      - Non-Local Maintenance (Control Enhancement)
      - Maintenance